 The goal of AI here is to create more advanced tests (not just repeating what the user was doing, as you get with simple record-and-playback testing).
 The tool recognizes patterns inside the traffic, creates a comprehensive data model of observed parameters, generates automated API tests, and enables applying learned patterns to other API tests to enhance them and help users create more advanced automated test scenarios.
 The resulting automated API tests are more complete reusable, scalable, and resilient to change.

-Artificial Intelligence and Machine Learning in 2019
+The Future of Artificial Intelligence and Machine Learning